 How to heat a garden building in the winter

-Stay warm and snug in your shed this autumn and winter, by taking a look at our guide to heating your garden building.
-Here we detail all the best heat sources for sheds, including underfloor heating, wood burners, halogen heaters, and more.
-The headlines, though, are right here:
+Stay snug in your shed this winter by heating your garden building.
+If you like to spend time pottering in your shed during the colder months, you’ll need a way to keep warm.
+Here’s a quick summary of the best heat sources for sheds, including underfloor heating, wood burners, halogen heaters, and more.

 - Use electric radiators

 The right heating solution depends on the size of your building, level of insulation, power sources, and of course your budget.
-Also bear in mind the overall style of your outdoor room: is there a particular ‘look’ or ambience you want to create?
+Also bear in mind the overall style of your shed: is there a particular ‘look’ or ambience you want to create?
 Once you’ve worked out your needs and priorities you can then turn your attention to the heaters themselves.
+We’ve included six of the most popular heating options to help you find the best one for you.

 Electric radiators are either water-filled and wall mounted, or oil-filled and free standing.
 Both types are simple to operate and have fairly low running costs.
 Portable units require no installation at all and can be used wherever you need warmth, right out of the box.